 Baroque art commenced around 1600 in most of Europe.
 The baroque period in Vienna only started at the time of high baroque, around 1650.
 It was influenced in many ways by France and Germany, but also from the Habsburg Crownlands in the East of Europe.
 Learn about the local baroque architecture, the loveliest baroque gardens, baroque costumes in Vienna, and local baroque classical music.

 Baroque Period In Vienna.
 Baroque architecture is one of the richest in Europe, thanks to five dozen well preserved palaces, churches, and landmarks of this period.
 The baroque period here coincided with a major construction boom, following the mass destruction of the Turkish Siege in 1648, which had created plenty of space.
 Many of the baroque palaces have been turned into museums and event venues, with the occasional restaurants and bars on the ground floor; others are used by ministries and governmental insitutions.
-Read more in my list of the top 10 baroque places and what makes them stand out in local Baroque Architecture
+Read more in my list of the top 10 baroque places and what makes them stand out in baroque architecture in Vienna.

 Baroque Period In Vienna.
 Back in the late 17th and 18th centuries Imperial Vienna was a genuinely posh place to be.
 The city’s glamour expressed itself not only in buildings, but in lavish baroque costumes.
-A few Viennese museums exhibit baroque costumes as part of their permanent collections.
-And there are a few local shops where you can rent or buy contemporary baroque fashion.
+Not least because of the delicacy of historic fabrics only a few Viennese museums exhibit those 300+ year old costumes as part of their permanent collections.
+However, if you are into fancy dresses, you will be pleased about a number of local shops where you can rent or buy contemporary baroque fashion.